Pomace: Distilling

 Grape pomace is used to produce pomace brandy and piquette.
 Most wine-producing cultures began making some type of pomace brandy after the principles of distillation were understood.

 Winemaking

 Pomace in winemaking differs, depending upon whether white wine or red wine is being produced.

-In red wine production, pomace is produced after the free run juice (the juice created before pressing by the weight of gravity) is poured off, leaving behind dark blackish-red debris consisting of grape skins and stems.
+In red wine production, pomace is produced after the free run juice (the juice created before pressing by the weight of gravity) is poured off, leaving behind dark blackish-red pomace consisting of grape skins and stems.
 The color of red wine is derived from skin contact during the maceration period, which sometimes includes partial fermentation.
 The resulting pomace is more alcoholic and tannic than pomace produced from white wine production.
 Pomace from the Italian wine Amarone is macerated in Valpolicella wine to produce Ripasso.

-In white wine production, grapes are quickly pressed after crushing to avoid skin contact with pomace as a byproduct of the pressing.
-The resulting debris is a pale, greenish-brown color and contains more residual sugars than it contains tannins and alcohol.
-This is the pomace normally used in brandy production.
+In white wine production, grapes are separated from their skins, then pressed to obtain juice.
+The skin pomace is a pale, greenish-brown color, and contains residual sugars and tannins.
+This pomace is used in brandy production.